-33. The genes and their encoded proteins are summarised in Table 2, with a description of their expected function in the GM wheat and gene edited wheat and barley.
-Both yield, water use efficiency, plant architecture, and nutrient use efficiency are multigenic traits, involving the interaction of genes where the protein products constitute different biochemical pathways.
+31. The genes and their encoded proteins are summarised in Table 2, with a description of their expected function in the GM wheat and gene edited wheat and barley.
+Yield, water use efficiency, plant architecture, and nutrient use efficiency are multigenic traits, involving the interaction of genes where the protein products constitute different biochemical pathways.